Outpatient Psychiatry in Philadelphia

 It is important to monitor your condition and how it changes throughout treatment.
 Medication management allows you to be evaluated and treated on a continuous basis.
 During this time, your medication dosages will be adjusted to best fit your needs.

 Ambulatory Detox (Outpatient Detox or Medically Assisted Withdrawal)

 Some substances like alcohol, opiate drugs, opioids, and sedatives like alprazolam and others can cause life-threatening withdrawal symptoms such as seizures, delirium and death if someone stops taking them abruptly.
 In order to prevent this from occurring it is often necessary to undergo supervised medically assisted detox.
-During this process, a medical treatment team oversees and treats the client with specific medications while monitoring the individual undergoing detox.
+During this process, a medical treatment team oversees and treats the patient with specific medications while monitoring the individual undergoing detox.